tongyu0924/AI-Multi-Role-Debate-Simulator/README.md

 ![Demo Screenshot](demo.png)

 ## Features:
+- **🧑‍🤝‍🧑 Multi-Role Debate Mode**
-- **Multi-Role Debate Mode**: AI agents take on different roles (e.g., Pro, Con, Expert, Observer) and simulate structured debates on user-defined topics.
+  AI agents take on distinct roles (Pro, Con, Expert, Observer, Verdict) and simulate structured debates on user-defined topics.

-- **Chat Mode**: Engage in general-purpose conversation with the assistant.
+- **💬 Chat Mode**
+  Switch to freeform conversation with a single assistant agent.

+- **🪄 Verdict Agent with Team Memory**
+  A dedicated lead agent (`Verdict`) provides a final summary after all rounds.
+It leverages a focused memory buffer that excludes its own utterances.

+- **⚡ Runtime Model Switching**
-- **Model Selection**: Dynamically choose between a lightweight local model or the powerful GPT-4o via OpenAI API.
+  Seamlessly switch between a lightweight local model (GPT-Neo) or OpenAI’s GPT-4o — no need to restart the server.

+- **📝 Custom Topics & Round Settings**
-- **Custom Topics**: Define any debate topic for the agents to explore.
+  Users can define any debate topic and the number of rounds before initiating discussion.

-- **Round-based Discussion**: Roles take turns speaking in multiple structured rounds
+- **🕰️ View Full Debate History**
+  Easily review all role messages via the UI's "View Full History" button.

+- **🔁 Structured Turn-Based Flow**
+  Agents respond in a round-robin sequence to maintain dialogue coherence and role consistency.

 ## Roles and Their Functions